RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 Studio One 4 introduced import data from song.
 You can now import tracks from other projects, or maintain a project with templates as you wish.

+## Studio One Sequencing

+Between Studio One's [scratch pad](https://s1manual.presonus.com/Content/Arranging_Topics/ScratchPad.htm), ripple editing and Song Window, I believe there is an argument to be made that emulating the "Sequencing of sequences" workflow can be emulated satisfactorily for most users.

 ## Studio One Scoring

 Studio One has excellent integration with [Notion](https://www.presonus.com/products/Notion), however that is a separate purchase.
 It is not considered for this rating.